 - Adjust the length of the rope so that when you hold the dowel in your hands and extend your hands straight out in front of your body, the dumbbell or barbell plate is just barely touching the floor.

 To make the “deluxe” model, get a small carabiner and tie it to the end of the rope.
-This way you can quickly add or remove weight by simply feeding the carabiner through the plate (Olympic plates will be needed for this option) and clipping it to the rope.
+This way you can quickly add or remove weight by simply feeding the carabiner through the plate (Olympic plates will be needed for this option due to larger hole) and clipping it to the rope.

 Now you have made yourself your very own wrist roller exercise device!